 The most common lingering dangerous side effects of exposure to carbon monoxide can produce significant medical issues including:

 - Mental problems

 - Loss of energy

 - Heart issues

-Rosenfeld Injury Lawyers are experienced with significant carbon monoxide injuries and can investigate potential claims for compensation by any individual suffering and injury caused by CO gas.
-Potential defendants in a carbon monoxide poisoning lawsuit might include property owners, landlords, builders, contractors, installers and service companies.
+Rosenfeld Injury Lawyers LLC are experienced with significant carbon monoxide injuries and can investigate potential claims for compensation by any individual suffering an injury caused by CO gas.
+Potential defendants in a carbon monoxide poisoning lawsuit might include property owners, landlords, builders, contractors, installers, and service companies.

 Our law firm at (888) 424-5757 offers a free case review to assess the merits and value of your claim.
-As personal injury legal specialist, our lawyers can build the case for liability by determining your level of exposure, the injuries you have endured, the responsibility of others at fault for your injuries and the amount of your damages and losses.
+As personal injury legal specialist, our lawyers can build the case for liability by determining your level of exposure, the injuries you have endured, the responsibility of others at fault for your injuries, damages and losses.